 Anyways, I started hearing about people in the EDS and mito groups talking about autism more often and a possible link with autistic people having these health problems.
 They began sharing articles about autism and I started to see more people talking about being #ActuallyAutistic online.
 I began listening to what they had to say, reading the resources they shared, and realizing that this may explain who I am, and why I am the way I am.
 The header image explains the process I pretty much went through mentally in coming to the realization I am autistic.
 During this process I took several online tests, including many I don’t share here, showing that I am likely autistic, just another piece cementing for me that I am autistic.

 Another thing that I started realizing when looking into being autistic is the other things autistic people sometimes have too.
 Like attention deficit hyperactivity disorder (ADHD), obsessive compulsive disorder (OCD), rejection sensitive dysphoria (RSD), demand avoidance, etc. Just like with autism I had these media influenced images of things like OCD and I thought that couldn’t be me, then I started listening to people who have it, and I realized it wasn’t really anything like that for most people and that I likely have it.
-So after listening and learning more again, I found a couple more tests to see if there was a possibility, and again found more that I have as well.
-I also have ADHD, OCD, RSD, and demand avoidance.
+So after listening and learning more again, I found a couple more tests to see if there was a possibility, and again found more that I believe I have as well.
+I also believe I have ADHD, OCD, RSD, and demand avoidance.

 I am avoiding the terminology PDA, or pathological demand avoidance, because it is very controversial and I believe demand avoidance describes it accurately for me.